eda-ricercatore/rosario-r/README.md

 [Horton2015]
 	Horton, N. J. and Kleinman, K. *Using R and RStudio for Data Management, Statistical Analysis, and Graphics*, second ed.
 CRC Press, Boca Raton, FL, 2015.

+[Hothorn2014]
+	Hothorn, T., and Everitt, B. S. *A Handbook of Statistical Analyses Using R*, third ed.
+CRC Press, Boca Raton, FL, 2014.

 [Horton2011]
 	Horton, N. J. and Kleinman, K, *Using R for Data Management, Statistical Analysis, and Graphics*.
 CRC Press, Boca Raton, FL, 2011.

+[Paarsch2016]
+	Paarsch, H. J., and Golyaev, K. *A Gentle Introduction to Effective Computing in Quantitative Research: What Every Research Assistant Should Know*.
+The MIT Press, London, U.K., 2016.

 [Ramsay2009]
 	Ramsay, J. O., Hooker, G., and Graves, S. *Functional Data Analysis with R and MATLAB*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2009.